GuenterQuast/picoDAQ/README.md

        value per Channel (e.g. peak Voltage, effective Voltage etc.).
 Values are passed to the sub-process via a multiprocessing Queue.

+ module *mpDataLogger*

+   - runs an instance of the *DataLogger* class as a sub-process, displaying
+     values passed via a multiprocessing Queue as a history plot.
+This module
+      is not implemented as a *BufferMan** client (see example `runDataLogger`).

+  module *mpDataGraphs*

+   - runs an instance of the *DataGraphs* class as a sub-process, displaying values passed via a multiprocessing Queue as a bar graph, a history plot or optionally - if tow channels are enabled - as a xy-display.
+    This module is not implemented as a *BufferMan** client (see example
+    `runDataGraphs`).

 The script `runDAQ.py` gives an example of how to use all of the above.
 For a full demo, connect the output of a PicoScope's signal generator to channel *B*, and eventually an open cable to Channel *A* to see random noise.
 Use the configuration file `DAQconfig.yaml`, which specifies the configuration files `BMconfig.yaml` for the Buffer Manager and `PSConfig.yaml` for the PicoScope.
 As a hook for own extensions, user code may be included.
-An example for this is shown in the configuration file `DAQ_Cosmo.json`, which points to a code snippet *anaDAQ.py* to starts some example consumers (code in
+An example for this is shown in the configuration file `DAQ_Cosmo.json`, which points to a code snippet *anaDAQ.py* to starts some example consumers (code in `exampleConsumers.py`).
-`exampleConsumers.py`).

 ## Examples

 The directory `examples/` contains configuration files and some special applications.

-The script `runDataLogger.py` implements a data logger for slow signals rates below 10 Hz.
+The script `runDataLogger.py` implements a data logger for rates below 20 Hz.
 Signals are sampled with a PicoSocpe at a rate of 10 kHz over 20 ms and then averaged.
 50 Hz noise is thus eliminated, and a clean voltage signal is obtained.
 The history of the recorded voltages is displayed using the module `mpDataLogger`.
+Similarly, `runDataGraphs` uses the same sampling mechanism to display the effective voltage as bar graph, a history plot, and, optionally,
+channel B vs. Channel A as an xy-graph if two channels are enabled.
-This example directly reads from the hardware device and therefore does not rely on the `BufferMan` class.
+These examples directly read from the hardware device and therefore do not rely on the `BufferMan` class.

-Similarly, `runVoltMeter` uses a PicoScope device to display the effective voltage as bar graph and history plot.

 The script `runCosmo.py` is a modified version of `runDAQ.py` and depends on the code in `pulseFilter.py`, which implements a